 - Nerves are dependent upon glial cells.
 What if they do not reproduce properly?

-- I now think that many age related problems are associated with an accumulated life-time damage
+- I now think that many age related problems are associated with an accumulated life-time damage caused by external influences

 - I cannot prove it, but I think that many age related problems are due to a life-time of viral attacks (where the cells are